Choose a Village. Change Everything.

 The Phembe Village Well Project has been successfully completed.
 The project was fully funded on December 16, 2025, thanks to the extraordinary generosity of a single donor, Mrs. Reatha W. Drilling was completed on January 9, 2026, and the drilling, concrete pad, and pump installation were all finished in just three days.
 The concrete pad features a unique two-level round design that both looks great and functions excellently.
 The water is exceptionally clear for a newly drilled well.
 The pump blessing and official handover to the village took place on Friday, January 23, 2026, with Father Petros presiding over the ceremony.
 This is the first time Phembe Village has ever had access to fresh, clean water.
 More than 758 people now have access to clean, safe drinking water.
 A local water committee will be established for maintenance and management of the well.
 With proper care, it should serve the community for approximately 75 years.Regular price $1.00 USDRegular priceUnit price perSale price $1.00 USDGoal: Loading...Raised: Loading...Progress: Loading... -

-The Emvuyane Village Well Project has been successfully completed.
-The project was fully funded on October 31, 2025, and drilling was completed in just three days, an exceptionally fast turnaround for a rural installation.
-The drilling operation achieved a high water yield, ensuring abundant clean water for the community.
-The concrete pad and pump installation are complete and the well is now operational.
-More than 700 people in Emvuyane Village now have access to clean, safe drinking water.
-The official handover of the well to the community occurred during a Catholic Mass.
+The Mchilawengo Village Well Project has been successfully completed.
+The project was fully funded on December 31, 2025, and the well was drilled just 18 days later on Sunday, January 18, 2026.
+The drilling process continued well into the night, with the team working under lights to complete the installation.
+The drilling operation showed signs of a very good reserve of water, ensuring abundant clean water for the community year-round.
+The pump blessing and official handover took place on Monday, January 27, 2026, with Father Petros presiding over the ceremony.
+Approximately 500 people attended the beautiful and colorful celebration, including ~365 school children, 5 traditional chiefs, the Ward Councillor (local politician), school committee members, teachers' staff, and representatives from the Church.
+This is the first time Mchilawengo Village has ever had access to fresh, clean water.
+More than 670 people now have access to clean, safe drinking water.
 A local water committee will be established for maintenance and management of the well.
-With proper care, it should serve the community for approximately 75 years.Regular price $1.00 USDRegular priceUnit price perSale price $1.00 USDGoal: Loading...Raised: Loading...Progress: Loading... -
+With proper care, it should serve the community for approximately 75 years.Regular price $1.00 USDRegular priceUnit price perSale price $1.00 USDGoal: Loading...Raised: Loading...Progress: Loading...

 See Your Donations In Action